tigera/docs/calico-enterprise/threat/suspicious-ips.mdx

 #### Block traffic to a cluster

-Create a new/edit existing threat feed to include the globalNetworkSet stanza, setting the labels you want to use to represent the blacklisted IPs.
+Create a new/edit existing threat feed to include the globalNetworkSet stanza, setting the labels you want to use to represent the deny-listed IPs.
 This stanza instructs {{site.prodname}} to search for flows to and from the listed IP addresses, and maintain a GlobalNetworkSet containing the IP addresses.

 ```yaml
 apiVersion: projectcalico.org/v3